-As I mentioned above, a bank application fee is often conveyed to a potential home buyer as a bank required cost before their initial credit application will be reviewed for approval.
+A bank application fee is often conveyed to a potential home buyer as a “bank required cost” before their initial credit application will be reviewed for approval.

 But, the bank only receives their money if the whole process is completed and you actually go through with the home purchase.

 In addition, loans include an interest rate, which is money you pay over the duration of your loan in each mortgage payment.
 Read more about interest rates here.

 Separate from the non-existent credit application fee is something known as a deposit.

 A deposit is often asked of a home buyer who is wanting a stock model home.
 Meaning, they don’t have to wait for the home to be built at the factory and are instead choosing to buy a home off the dealership’s lot.

 During times like these, where builder costs and construction turn-over time is increasing at a rapid rate – buying a stock home would be a great option for a home buyer looking to move in sooner rather than later.

 In this instance, a deposit could be requested as a show of “good faith” on the part of the home buyer to follow through with their purchase.
 Because another home buyer with similar needs and circumstances may want the same stock model, offering a deposit demonstrates your personal investment in that home.